rwb27/openflexure_microscope/README.md

 OpenSCAD files or download the STL files from this repository - but please still consult the DocuBricks documentation for quantities and tips on print settings, etc.

+## Get Involved!
+This project is open so that anyone can get involved, and you don't have to learn OpenSCAD to help (although that would be great).
+Ways you can contribute include:

+* [Raise an issue](https://github.com/rwb27/openflexure_microscope/issues) if you spot something that's wrong, or something that could be improved.
+This includes the instructions/documentation.
+* Suggest better text or images for the instructions.
+* Improve the design of parts - even if you don't use OpenSCAD, STL files or descriptions of changes are helpful.
+* Fork it, and make pull requests - again, documentation improvements are every bit as useful as revised OpenSCAD files.

+Things in need of attention are currently described in [issues](https://github.com/rwb27/openflexure_microscope/issues) so have a look there if you'd like to work on something but aren't sure what.